-An insurance settlement for a car accident is a delicate matter.
+Negotiating a car accident insurance settlement is a delicate matter.
 A good result – obtaining the maximum compensation for your injuries and property damages – is highly dependent upon what is said and not said at the scene of the accident.

 Do Not Admit Anything That Hurts Your Case